jayswamicodes/graph_1/README.md

 - Traverse the graph using DFS, to find the topological graph & return if cycle is found

 Following are the files I have added or edited:
-- GraphBuilder.h & GraphBuilder.cpp
+- GraphBuilder.h & GraphBuilder.cpp : This will create nodes & edges to build a graph
-- GraphDot.h & Graph.cpp
+- GraphDot.h & GraphDot.cpp : This will write the edges into a dot file that can be later converted to pdf file to display the graph
-- GraphDfs.h & Graph.cpp
+- GraphDfs.h & GraphDfs.cpp : Depth First Search(DFS), to find the topological order and any loops if present
 - Added few function to util.h & util.cpp

 Refer the pdf files to see the output of Graphs & DFS (the dot files once generated need to be converted to pdf files using the command)